CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 By constraining complexity and defining deterministic runtime behaviour, M1E becomes suitable both for research-grade fairness studies and practical everyday use on consumer hardware.

-## 18 — Preference Persistence & User-Controlled Profiles
+## Section 18 — Preference Persistence & User-Controlled Profiles

 M1E forbids demographic inference and long-term behavioural profiling.
 However, some users may wish to persist *non-identity-bearing preferences* such as explanation depth, recursion levels, pacing, or formatting style.